-The Group has appointed Non-executive Directors to bring an independent view to the Board and to provide a balance to the executive management.
-During the year, the Board of Directors comprised a single executive Director and three independent Non-executive Directors.
+The Group has appointed a non-executive Director to bring an independent view to the Board and to provide a balance to the executive management.
+During the year the size of the Board of Directors has reduced, commensurate with the complexity and activities of the Group.
+The Board of Directors now comprises a single executive Director and a single non-executive Director.